Types of Council Action

 A Council Bill is a proposal for the enactment of a new law, amendment or repeal of an existing law, or appropriation of public money.
 When it is passed by Council, it becomes an Ordinance.
 The City Charter requires that every legislative act be by ordinance.
 For detail on this process, see the How a Bill Becomes a Law page.
-You may also search Council Bills and Ordinances.
+You may also search historical Council Bills and Ordinances or in-process legislation.

 The Seattle Municipal Code